Uberspace/lab/source/guide_pelican.rst

   [isabell@stardust isabell]$

-.. note:: In case you want to use a custom domain other than isabell.uber.space, you can enter it here or easily change it later
+.. note:: In case you want to use a custom domain other than isabell.uber.space, you can enter it here or easily change it later in ``~/pelican/pelicanconf.py``

-Step 2:
+**Step 2:**

 You need to modify ``~/pelican/Makefile`` to make sure the publish process is working correctly on your uberspace.

 .. code-block:: diff